underlay/go-rdfjs/README.md

 NewVariable(value string) *Variable
 ```

-It's up to the user to validate that named node values are valid IRIs, blank node values begin with `_:`, and variable values begin with `?`.
+It's up to the user to validate that named node values are valid IRIs.
+[Per the RDFJS spec](http://rdf.js.org/data-model-spec/#blanknode-interface), blank node values should **not** begin with `_:`, and variable values should **not** begin with `?`.

 Default graphs have no value - the `Value() string` method always returns the empty string, and the type `DefaultGraph` is just `struct{}`.
-There is a "default default graph" value `var Default *DefaultGraph`, although new default graphs can be created with the constructor:
+There is a "default default graph" value `var Default *DefaultGraph` that is recommended for most purposes, although new default graphs can also be created with the constructor:

 ```golang
 NewDefaultGraph() *DefaultGraph